jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             f'{difference_hours:02}:00'
         )

-  and all tests are passing, we are green again
+  and all tests pass, we are green again

 * When I remove the `unittest.skip decorator`_ from ``test_duration_w_hours_and_minutes``, the terminal shows passing tests.
 It looks like making sure ``test_duration_w_hours`` passed, also made ``test_duration_w_hours_and_minutes`` pass